sontek/sontek_net/sontek-frontend/posts/old/convert_a_string_to_an_integer_in_python.md

 ---
-category: development
+category: Development
 date: 2010-10-28
 tags:
-    - python
+    - Python
-    - interviews
+    - Interviews
 title: Convert a string to an integer in Python
 ---